candy-kingdom/summary/docs/DocComment.md

 # DocComment
-An documentation comment parsed from the source code.
+A documentation comment parsed from the source code.

 ```cs
 public record DocComment(DocCommentNode[] Nodes)